 No. We do require that you have given birth to and we have this requirement for several reasons.
 Most importantly, it allows us to ensure that you've had a good medical experience with pregnancy and have enjoyed an uncomplicated pregnancy and birth.
 Second, having already experienced pregnancy, we have great assurance that you have an idea of what you’re undertaking as a gestational carrier.

 Yes.
 Being married is not a requirement, but it is important to consider who will be your support system during the surrogacy journey.
-You will, of course, have your match manager readily available to answer questions and offer support, along with your Surrogate Sisterhood in monthly and online support groups, but that only meets part of the need.
-From emotional support to the everyday logistics like childcare and housekeeping, it helps to have someone – perhaps a network of people – you can reliably depend on during the year or more of your surrogacy engagement.
+You will, of course, have your match manager readily available to answer questions and offer support, along with your Surrogate Sisterhood support group, but that only meets part of the need.
+From emotional support to everyday logistics such as childcare and housekeeping, it helps to have someone – perhaps a network of people – you can reliably depend on during the year or more of your surrogacy engagement.
 All gestational carriers, married or not, benefit from that support.
 Consider who those people are in your own life and how they might best be able to rally around you.

 Yes.
-Because it does not impact your uterus, you can be a surrogate after having a tubal ligation or getting your “tubes tied.”
+Because it does not impact your uterus, you can be a surrogate after a tubal ligation, sometimes referred to as getting your “tubes tied.”
 This form of permanent birth control will prevent you from getting pregnant naturally when an egg enters the fallopian tube to be fertilized.
-But because it is not your egg being used in a surrogate pregnancy, your fallopian tubes don’t need to function to become pregnant through In Vitro Fertilization.
+And because it is not your egg being used in a surrogate pregnancy, your fallopian tubes don’t need to function to become pregnant as a surrogate through In Vitro Fertilization.

 For a full list of qualifications to be a surrogate mother, visit our website for surrogacy requirements.
-If you meet the criteria, we’d love to learn more about you!
-Contact our team to get started on a journey that will change your life and help create a family.
+If you interested in surrogacy, we’d love to learn more about you!